Unemployed Councils: Termination

 From 1934 the international Communist movement followed a tactical line known as the Popular Front in which it sought to build political bridges with liberals as well as adherents of other left wing political parties in order to halt the spread of fascism.
 In accord with this line, the CPUSA sought to unite its Unemployed Councils organization with a parallel group associated with the Socialist Party, the Workers Alliance of America (WAA), and a third group organized by A.J.
 Muste and his Conference for Progressive Labor Action, known as the National Unemployed Leagues (UL).

-On April 8, 1936 a unity convention was held in Washington, DC which formally merged the Communist-sponsored UC and the Muste-sponsored UL into the nominally Socialist WAA.
+On April 8, 1936, a unity convention was held in Washington, D.C. which formally merged the Communist-sponsored UC and the Muste-sponsored UL into the nominally Socialist WAA.
 As a condition of unification, the Communists were forced to surrender their old organizational name and to accept the Workers Alliance's title.
 The CPUSA was also forced to accept a minority of seats on the governing Executive Board of the organization, which retained Socialist David Lasser as President and Communist Herbert Benjamin as Organizational Secretary.
-Communist Party supporter Arnold Johnson would ultimately be elected to head the National Board of the new organization and headquarters were established in Washington, DC.
+Communist Party supporter Arnold Johnson would ultimately be elected to head the National Board of the new organization and headquarters were established in Washington, D.C.